XiaoChen1992/CPSCI-307/README.md

 Your final score will be comprised of the following weighted components:

 1. **Assignments (30%)**: Three assignments, each assignment contributes 10% of your final score.
-The assignments' goal is to let you building, training, and testing different types of neural network by PyTorch.
+The assignments' goal is to let you build, train, and test different types of neural networks by PyTorch.

 2. **Midterm (10%)**: One midterm exam (no notes) at Week 7.
 The exam's goal is to ensure you understand the basic concepts of machine/deep learning.

 3. **Final Project (60%)**: The final project covers:

-   1. Proposal (10%): Create a plan of the final project, up to 2 pages ([IEEE - Manuscript Templates for Conference Proceedings](https://www.ieee.org/conferences/publishing/templates.html))
+   1. Proposal (10%): Create a plan for the final project, up to 2 pages ([IEEE - Manuscript Templates for Conference Proceedings](https://www.ieee.org/conferences/publishing/templates.html))

    2. Data (10%): Report how you collected your own data for the final project.
 Include the following parts: a.
 Where is the data source? b.
 How did you collect the data? c.
 How did you preprocess the data?
 The report is up to 1 page (IEEE format).
 You also need to provide some data examples to me.

    3. Code (15%): Upload your project's code to the gradescope.
 Your code should be well-organized and easy to read.
 Check this [example](https://github.com/XiaoChen1992/CPSCI-307/tree/main/project_example) to organize your code.
 If you do not follow the example's style, you will lose 5% of your final project score.
-For example, if you final project's score is 90, because of missing prompt history, the score will drop to $90\times0.95=85.5$
+For example, if your final project's score is 90, because of missing prompt history, the score will drop to $90\times0.95=85.5$

    4. Performance (15%):